Qutub Minar - the best place to visit in Delhi

 Nearest metro station – Shivaji Stadium on Airport Line, Rajiv Chowk on blue and yellow lines (2.5 km), Patel Chowk on yellow line (2 km)

-One of the famous destinations in Delhi, Gurudwara Bangla Sahib Ji, this Sikh Temple of reverence goes back to the mystic nostalgia of the 8th Sikh Guru in prominence.
+One of the famous tourist destinations in Delhi, Gurudwara Bangla Sahib Ji, this Sikh Temple of reverence goes back to the mystic nostalgia of the 8th Sikh Guru in prominence.
 The water of the sarovar is believed to have healing powers, the story roots back to the Guru who turned the water of the pond into holy nectar by dipping his feet into it and thereby curing the cholera-infused patients.

 6. Iron Pillar